In Laravel the set{Attribute}Attribute accessor methods are used to set new attributes of a model. For example we use $appends

 $user = User::first(); $user->fullname; //prints full name

-This was a very simple example of using the accessor in a Eloquent model.
-Our primary motive in this post however is to display the opposite of it, that is, the removal of attribute i.e. un-appending or detaching of the attribute from the model.
+It was the simplest example of using accessors in an Eloquent model.
+Our main motive in this post however is to display the opposite of it, that is, to remove the attribute.
+In other words, un-appending or detaching of attribute from an Eloquent model.

-There are two ways to remove an attribute appended with the help of an accessor, from a model.
-Following are these methods.
+There are two ways to remove an attribute appended (with the help of an accessor), from a model.
+Following are these two methods.

 Method 1 – Using makeHidden